 The most common fasting plans include:

 16/8 fasting.
 This is the most common approach.
-It involves eating every day for eight hours and fasting for 16 hours after your last meal.
+It involves eating every day within an eight-hour window and then fasting for 16 hours after your last meal.

 5:2 approach.
 This approach involves regularly eating five days a week.
-For the other two days, you limit yourself to one 500–600 calorie meal.
+For the remaining two days, you limit yourself to a single 500–600 calorie meal.

 Longer periods without food, such as 24-, 36-, 48-, and 72-hour fasting periods, may be dangerous.
-Going too long without eating might encourage your body to start storing more fat in response to starvation.
+If you go too long without eating, it might encourage your body to store more fat in response to starvation.
 If you want to fast the right way, learn about the best methods and test them.

 Benefits of Fasting

 Mental function.
 When you fast, your body has less toxic materials flowing through the blood and lymphatic system, making it easier for you to think.
 While fasting, the energy you’d normally use to digest food is available to be used by the brain.